wszychta/terraform-module.hcloud-user-data/README.md

 - CX11
 - CPX11

-This module should also work on bigger machines based on avaliable documentation.
+<b>This module should also work on the rest of standard machines with Local SSD based on avaliable documentation.</b>

+This module will not work on:
+- CEPH instances (CXxx-CEPH)
+- Dedicated instances (CCXxx)

 ## Usage example